Chart Color Schemes

 Nollamara is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Nollamara has a high level of cultural diversity, with 46.2% of its population speaking a language other than English at home and 52.2% born overseas.
-The predominant religion in Nollamara is Christianity, comprising 41.4% of the population.
-However, Islam is significantly overrepresented, making up 10.0% of the population compared to the Greater Perth average of 4.2%.
+Christianity is the main religion in Nollamara, comprising 41.4% of people.
+However, Islam is overrepresented, making up 10.0% of the population compared to the Greater Perth average of 4.2%.

 Frequently Asked Questions - Diversity